 - Unsalted butter: No worries if you only have salted butter!
 Just leave out the extra salt in the recipe.

 - Buttermilk: Substitute plain kefir, plain Greek yogurt, or sour cream for buttermilk at a 1:1 ratio.
 You can make your own buttermilk by combining ½ cup of whole milk with 1 ½ teaspoons of vinegar or lemon juice.
 Just let the mixture sit for about 10 minutes and it's ready to go.

 - Strawberry jam: Not a strawberry fan?
 No problem!
-You can make this crumb cake with a variety of fruit compotes, like blueberry, cherry, raspberry, or blackberry.
+You can make this crumb cake with a variety of fruit compotes, like cherry filling, blueberry, raspberry, or blackberry.

 Helpful Equipment & Tools